dpantel/btrfs-snapraid/docs/CONFIG.md

 ### live_data

-This is the name of the main data subvolume on each data, It is used for all non-SnapRAID read-write activities. (i.e. if you use mergerfs, these are the subvolumes you add to its config.)
+This is the name of the main data subvolume on each data drive, It is used for all non-SnapRAID read-write activities. (i.e. if you use mergerfs, these are the subvolumes you add to its config.)

 These subvolumes reside in the btrfs-root of each disk.